Jonah314/Codecademy-EightBallMagic/README.md

-# Codecademy-EightBallMagic
+# Codecademy Magic 8 Ball

 ## Description
-This project aims to produce a web based Magic 8 ball.
-Ask a question about your future.
-Shake the ball, and get an answer for your future.
+This project is a web-based Magic 8 Ball that provides fun, randomized predictions.
+Ask a question about your future, shake the ball, and receive an answer.

-## How To Use
+## How to Use
-Ask Your Question Out Loud to the Magic 8 Ball.
-Click the button Shake and watch as your answer to your future is revealed.
+1. Ask your question out loud to the Magic 8 Ball.
+2. Click the **Shake** button.
+3. Watch as your prediction is revealed.

 ## Features
 * JavaScript
-* Git & GitHUb
+* Git & GitHub
 * Command Line
 * Git Bash
 * CSS
 * HTML

 ## Project Goals
-* Using Git:
+* **Using Git:**
-    * Set up Git tracking in your directory and add and commit changes as you make them.
+  * Set up Git tracking in the project directory.
+  * Add and commit changes regularly during development.
-* Using JavaScript:
+* **Using JavaScript:**
-    * Create an Array of future predictions.
+  * Create an array of future predictions.
-    * Create a function to randomly assign a responce from the future predictions array.
+  * Build a function to randomly select a prediction from the array.
-* Using HTML and a little bit of CSS:
+* **Using HTML & CSS:**
-    * Create a Simple one page Web Page.
-With One button titled "Shake".
+  * Create a simple, single-page web application with one button titled **"Shake"**.
-    * When the Shake button is pressed a future prediction should appear on the webPage.
+  * Display a prediction on the page when the button is pressed.

-## Features
+## Additional Features
-* used JavaScript to add in some realistic effects a magic 8 ball might have such as:
+JavaScript was used to add realistic effects that mimic a real Magic 8 Ball:
-     *  a blue triangle appearing and reappering
+* A blue triangle appears and disappears.
-     *  a shake affect, as if you were actually shaking the ball
+* A shaking animation, as if the ball is being shaken in real life.
-     *  setting timers to make the effects feel natural
+* Timers to make the effects feel natural.
-     *  using javaScript to re-assing classes to div for more desirable behavior
+* Dynamic class reassignment for improved behavior and styling.

-## Authors
+## Author
 * Jonathan Cantu

 ## License
-  * No License for this project.
+This project is not licensed.